gcontiero11/Python_Projects/movie theater catalog/README.md

-- Using "class" to create an interative catalog of a fictional Movie Theater.
+- Using **class** in Python to create an interative catalog of a fictional Movie Theater.
 - STATUS: **not** finished